 Our Chief Executive Officer and Chief Financial Officer are employed by our manager and are seconded to the company.
 We do not pay any compensation to our executive officers seconded to us by our manager.
 Our manager is responsible for the compensation of executive officers seconded to us.
 We do not reimburse our manager for the compensation paid to our Chief Executive Officer.
-We pay our manager a quarterly management fee, and the manager uses the proceeds from the management fee, in part, to pay compensation to Mr. Massoud.
+We pay our manager a quarterly management fee, and our manager uses the proceeds from the management fee, in part, to pay compensation to Mr. Massoud.
 Pursuant to the management services agreement, we reimburse our manager for the compensation of our Chief Financial Officer, Mr. James J. Bottiglieri.
 Accordingly, only compensation information for Mr. Bottiglieri is provided.

-The following table sets forth the compensation paid or accrued by our manager to our Chief Financial Officer from November 18, 2005 through November 30, 2005 (unless otherwise noted).
+The following table sets forth the compensation paid or accrued by our manager to our Chief Financial Officer from November 18, 2005 through December 31, 2005 (unless otherwise noted).
+See the section entitled "Certain Relationships and Related Party Transactions" for more information about Mr. Massoud's compensation arrangements.